zwahoc/deepfakeDetection-mvitv2/readme.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-red.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 A deep learning project for detecting deepfake images using **Multiscale Vision Transformer v2 (MViTv2)** as the backbone model.
 This system classifies face images into **Real** and **Fake** categories with high accuracy.

+## 📦 Dataset

+This project uses the [Deepfake and Real Images dataset](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images) from Kaggle for training and validation.

 ## 🎯 Project Overview